smolanalytics

 The tools, ranked by what they are best for

-Best for: Best if you want to ask your real numbers in plain English and get a computed answer, not build reports.
-Web and product analytics (visitors, referrers, funnels, retention, paths, cohorts) from one snippet, plus a daily verdict on what to fix, at a fraction of the big tools' price.
+Best for: Best if you want an investigator, not another report builder: it finds what changed, names who it hit, and hands you a daily verdict on what to fix.
+Web and product analytics (visitors, referrers, funnels, retention, paths, cohorts) from one snippet, at a fraction of the big tools' price.

 2. 2Mixpanelclassic event-based product analyticsfree tier · usage-based paid